 If you are looking to buy your first home, nothing much has changed for you, unfortunately.
 The removal of the LVR restrictions was never passed on to low-deposit first home buyers.
-May – November 2020 was an immensely uncertain time for unemployment and the banks were unhappy, therefore, about offering higher than 80% lending to new home buyers.
+From May 2020 to November 2020 was an immensely uncertain time for unemployment and the banks were unhappy, therefore, about offering higher than 80% lending to new home buyers.
 They did lend for extremely strong candidates, but that was always their criteria.
 Now that LVR restrictions are coming back, the banks will have limited funds to lend however the same types of applications that got a mortgage in mid-2020 will continue to be the type of clients the banks want.

 This is significant.
 At 60% maximum LVR, an investor with $200,000 can buy $500k worth of investment property whereas Owner Occupied buyers can buy $1m (at 80% LVR).
-The Reserve Bank was trying to use one of their economic options to cool the housing market but, by announcing changes in 5 months time, the risk was that investors rushed to the market between November 2020 and March 2021 and heated the market up even more.
+The Reserve Bank was trying to use one of their economic “levers” to cool the housing market but, by announcing changes in 5 months time, the risk was that investors rushed to the market between November 2020 and March 2021 and heated the market up even more.

-The reintroduction of LVR restrictions in March 2021 is a clear signal that the Covid Hardship Assistance from the banks will be coming to an end, or at the very least, significantly harder to apply for.
+The reintroduction of LVR restrictions in March 2021 is a clear signal that the Covid Hardship Assistance from the banks is likely to be coming to an end, or at the very least, significantly harder to apply for.
 Some home-owners who remain unemployed will be caught out by this and may have to make a decision around either selling their home or changing industries.
 Banks will have a limited amount of money that they can continue to offer for financial hardship.

 Here's a quick explanation video around LVRs.